falaelcom/raw-profiler/README.md

 SUBHEADER TABLE COLUMNS
 ==================================================

-The profiler counts all profiling hits globally (**N**) and **locally** (per profiling key, **LN**).
+The profiler counts all profiling hits globally (**N**) and locally (per profiling key, **LN**).
 It also keeps track of all currently **open** hits, i.e. hits that did start but did not end yet.

-- `delta LN` - how many other hits of the same profiling key occured during the current hit's time
+- `delta LN` - how many other hits of the same profiling key occured during the current hit's lifespan
 - `->LN` - the local hit count at the time the current hit started
 - `LN->` - the local hit count at the time the current hit ended
-- `delta N` - how many other hits of any profiling key occured during the current hit's time
+- `delta N` - how many other hits of any profiling key occured during the current hit's lifespan
 - `->N` - the global hit count at the time the current hit started
 - `N->` - the global hit count at the time the current hit ended
 - `delta open` - the delta between the `->open` and `open->` values
 - `->open` - how many hits have stared but haven't ended when the current hit started
 - `open->` - how many hits have stared but haven't ended when the current hit ended
 - `duration` - the duration of the current profiling hit
-- `CPU%` - the average OS CPU load during profiling hit's execution (100% is ok, this means that the application hasn't waited during the hit)
+- `CPU%` - the average OS CPU load during profiling hit's execution (100% is ok, this means that the application hasn't waited during the hit); this value is not indicative of the performance of the code being profiled by the current profiling hit point

 NOTES
 ==================================================